NehaPatel98/WealthArena/chatbot/DEPLOYMENT.md

 **Important Notes:**
 - `AppName` must be globally unique and becomes part of your URL: `https://your-app-name.azurewebsites.net`
-- Initial deployment takes 5-10 minutes and includes automatic resource creation, environment configuration, and health check verification
+- Initial deployment takes 15-20 minutes due to chromadb dependency compilation.
+Subsequent deployments will be faster (3-5 minutes).
 - The script preserves all working functionality and doesn't modify application code

 **Troubleshooting:**